twlevelup/syd_17s1_orange/README.md

 To view the build status and get notifications about the build status:

-1. Visit [Snap CI](https://snap-ci.com/twlevelup/watch_edition/branch/master?notice=watch_edition) and click "CCTray" in the top right of the screen
+1. Visit [Circle CI](https://circleci.com/gh/twlevelup/syd_17s1_orange) and retrieve API token (Settings > API permissions > Create token)
-2. Add the XML config to CCTray or CCMenu on your dev machine
+2. Add the XML config to CCTray or CCMenu on your dev machine [Follow these instructions to get the proper URL](https://circleci.com/docs/1.0/polling-project-status/)

-You can also access the CI server and view the status of the build here [Snap CI](https://snap-ci.com/twlevelup/watch_edition/branch/master?notice=watch_edition)